deokudev/speedetail-homepage/src/app/examples/config-and-tips-3/page.md

  #  -------------------------------------------
 .

- #  from /Users/nora/Developments/inkdrop/inkdrop-mobile-next/ios/Podfile:8
+ #  from /Users/nora/Developments/speedetail/speedetail-mobile-next/ios/Podfile:8
  #  -------------------------------------------
- #  target 'Inkdrop' do
+ #  target 'Speedetail' do
  >    config = use_native_modules!
  #
  #  -------------------------------------------